section-engineering-education/engineering-education/articles/how-to-build-a-background-generator-with-javaScript/index.md

   background-image: radial-gradient(circle, red, yellow, green);
 }`

-The following example shows a radial gradient with the shape of a circle:
+A radial gradient in the form of a circle is shown in the illustration below:

 ![radial set shape](/engineering-education/how-to-build-a-background-generator-with-javaScript/radial-example-3.png)